 Required Program Courses: The candidate must successfully complete two of the following four core courses, each of which must be taken at Florida State University for graded credit.

 Elective Program Courses and Activities: The remainder of the required 21 credit hours must be fulfilled by additional core courses and/or selection from the following elective program courses and activities:

 Program Courses: Elective program courses include the following courses currently listed in the Florida State Law curriculum.
 The committee may from time to time approve other program courses.

 Program Activities: When taken for credit, up to three credit hours for the following program activities may be applied toward the required credit hours for the certificate.
 The committee may from time to time approve other program activities.

-Transfer Credit: For Florida State University College of Law students, 14 of the required 21 credits, including the three required courses, must be Florida State Law courses.
+Transfer Credit: For Florida State University College of Law students, 14 of the required 21 credits, including the two required courses, must be Florida State Law courses.
 All Oxford courses are Florida State Law courses.
 If a student transfers to Florida State Law, 14 of the required 21 credits, including two of the three required courses, must be Florida State Law courses.

 Grade Requirement: All program courses must be taken for graded credit if so offered.
 Program activities, however, may be taken on a S/U basis, provided that the candidate otherwise fulfills relevant J.D. requirements.
 The certificate will be awarded only to candidates with an average grade of 74 or above for all program courses.
 Candidates achieving an average grade of 84 to 88.99 for all program courses will be awarded the Certificate with Honors; 89 to 92.99 will be awarded High Honors; and 93 and above will be awarded Highest Honors.